October is a special time of year – time for pumpkin spice lattes, Halloween and enchanting walkways covered in golden leaves.

 7. Create a plan.

 Now that you know what your priority goals and quick win goals are, you’ve got to make a plan on the steps you need to take to achieve those goals, when you will take each step, how you’ll track your progress and how you will stay accountable and avoid procrastination.
 Then, make sure to block off time in your calendar to work on your goals.
-Check out this post for a goal planning worksheet.

 8. Take action and commit.